openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

 ---------------------------------------------------

 Any evacuated instances will be now stopped at destination.
-This requires minimun nova release 27.0.0, OpenStack release 2023.1 Antelope.
+This requires minimum nova release 27.0.0, OpenStack release 2023.1 Antelope.
 Operators can still use previous microversion for older behavior.